Minto (sternwheeler): Manufactured for the Stikine River service

 Minto was one of three steamboats built of steel and wood that were intended for service on the Stikine River during the Klondike gold rush.
 The other vessels were Moyie and Tyrrell.
-The Canadian Pacific Railway which commissioned the vessels had hoped to develop an "All-Canada" route to the Yukon gold fields that bypassed the other routes, generally through Skagway, Dyea, or from St. Michael on the Bering Sea all the way up the long Yukon River.
+The Canadian Pacific Railway, who commissioned the vessels, had hoped to develop an "All-Canada" route to the Yukon gold fields that bypassed the other routes, generally through Skagway, Dyea, or from St. Michael on the Bering Sea all the way up the long Yukon River.
 All the parts for these steamers were manufactured in Toronto, Ontario and shipped to the west coast of Canada for assembly.

 Reassigned to Arrow Lakes

 When the Stikine Route to the Klondike proved to be a failure in the first three months of its opening in 1898, the C.P.R. was left with a number of steamers, including Minto (then in a disassembled state) for which it needed to find routes.
 The C.P.R. decided to assemble Tyrrell in Vancouver, Moyie on Kootenay Lake, and Minto at the Bulger shipyard on upper Arrow Lake at Nakusp.
 Minto was needed on the Arrow Lakes because the C.P.R.'s big new steamer Nakusp had been destroyed by fire in 1897.
 It is possible that some preliminary assembly work was done on Moyie and Minto in Vancouver before they were shipped inland still in pieces.
 The construction program for the Stikine River service, and the eventually assembly of Minto and her sisters, was supervised by the veteran steamboat captain James W. Troup, the superintendent of C.P.R.'s Lake and River service.
 C.P.R. decided to assemble Moyie first, and her composite steel and wood hull was riveted together first at Nelson, BC.
 The assembly crew then moved over to Nakusp on upper Arrow Lake and on and then on July 26, 1898, began work on the Minto.
 Reportedly there were literally 1,000 pieces for each sternwheeler.